freeradical13/freeradical13.github.io/index.md

 An [electrophoretic mobility shift assay][] determines if certain proteins can bind to certain DNA or RNA molecules.
 This uses gel electrophoresis with a control sample without proteins as the ladder, and in the other lanes, if proteins bind to the nucleic acids, then the substance will be large and move more slowly through the gel.

+[X-Ray Crystallography][] focuses an X-ray beam through a substance on a detector that creates a 3D structures from the defraction of the X-ray beams by the atoms of the substance.

+A [DNA Library][] is a collection of DNA framents stored in a population of organisms (e.g. DNA plasmids in yeasts).
+A [cDNA Library][] is a DNA library of mRNA (without introns) which has been converted into [Complementary DNA][] (cDNA) using reverse transcriptase.

+[Replica Plating][] is a technique that transfers cells from one plate to another in the same spot as the last plate with different growth media on each plate and the plates can be compared to each other to determine which growth media cells can and cannot grow on.

+### Microscopes

+[Magnification][] is the process of increasing the apparent size of something such as by focusing through the use of [optics][] by using a lens to bend light rays and focus them on a [focal point][] thus enlarging an image.

 A [light microscope][] focuses light through a substance which refracts through a glass lense so that it's magnified.
 Light microscopes cannot resolve substances less than ~200nm.

+A [compound light microscope][] uses multiply lenses to sequentially magnify an image.
+The microscope eyepieces, the [ocular lenses][], typically magnify 4X - 10X.
+Another lense called the [objective lens][] typically magnifies 4X - 100X.
+The total magnification is the product of these two magnifications.
+Typically, compound light microscopes have a magnification up to 1,000X.

+A light microscope's [iris diaphragm][] may be used to create contrast between an object and its background by controlling the amount of light passing through.

+A [parfocal lens][] stays in focus when manification or focal length are changed.
+When changing objective lenses, use the grip on the carousel instead of pushing the lenses themselves.

+When looking through a microscope with two lenses, use both eyes, open them wide, try to move eyelashes away, and then adjust the distance between the two oculars so that both lenses are in view at the same time.
+When first looking at a slide, drop the stage as far down as possible using the coarse adjustment knob, start with the lowest objective lens (typically, 4X for eukaryotes, and 10X for bacteria), turn the light intensity down, then bring the stage up using the coarse adjustment knob until the object comes into focus, and then use the fine adjustment knob to finish focusing.
+If it is a parfocal microscope, next, switch objective lenses to increase magnification and only use the fine adjustment knob to fine-tune the focus.
+Before switching to the 100X objective lens, move the 40X lens away mid-way to the 100X lens and then use a dropper to add a drop of immersion oil onto the slide which eliminates the air gap between the slide and lens that could scatter light, pass the 100X lens through the oil past the lock point and back to help spread the oil, and then adjust the fine adjustment knob.
+To finish, use the coarse adjustment knob to bring the stage down and clean the oil off the lenses.

+The lens of a microscope should be cleaned by a sterile cotton swab dipped in isopropanol and then dried with lens paper.

-An [electron microscope][] (EM) focuses a beam of electrons through a substance onto a surface.
+An [electron microscope][] (EM) focuses a beam of electrons through a substance onto a surface and use a magnetic field to have a similar effect as the bending of light in a light microscope.
+Typically, electron microscopes have a magnification up to 1000,000X.
 Electron microscopes cannot resolve substances less than ~2nm.

 A [scanning electron microscope][] (SEM) focuses a beam of electrons on a substance and detects the interaction of atoms of the substance with the electron beam to create a 3D view.

 A [transmission electron microscope][] (TEM) focuses a beam of electrons through a thin substance and onto a surface to understand the internal structure of a substance.

-[X-Ray Crystallography][] focuses an X-ray beam through a substance on a detector that creates a 3D structures from the defraction of the X-ray beams by the atoms of the substance.

-A [DNA Library][] is a collection of DNA framents stored in a population of organisms (e.g. DNA plasmids in yeasts).
-A [cDNA Library][] is a DNA library of mRNA (without introns) which has been converted into [Complementary DNA][] (cDNA) using reverse transcriptase.

-[Replica Plating][] is a technique that transfers cells from one plate to another in the same spot as the last plate with different growth media on each plate and the plates can be compared to each other to determine which growth media cells can and cannot grow on.

 ## Cancer